informatics-lab/covid-19_shapecutter/README.md

 ## Run *shapecutter_notebook.ipynb* using Jupyter
 ### Pangeo platform
-If you have cloned this reposiory onto a platform like [Pangeo](https://covid19-response.informaticslab.co.uk) you can simply open `shapecutter_notebook.ipynb` and select the `covid-19` kernel and start running the cells.
+If you have cloned this reposiory onto a platform like [Pangeo](https://covid19-response.informaticslab.co.uk) you can simply open `shapecutter_notebook.ipynb`, select the `shapecutter` kernel and start running the cells.<br>
+See [Software Environment](#software-environment) for instructions on creating the right conda environment and making it available as a Jupyter kernel.

 ### Local Jupyter instance
 You can run `shapecutter_notebook.ipynb` locally either as a standalone Jupyter Notebook: